StatCan/NBL-CNB/docs/source/address_matching/parcel_rel_cal.rst

 This relationship is assigned to address points and building polygons when no underlying parcel is present.
 This can be data in a region that does not have a parcel fabric available or data within the extent of a parcel fabric that falls into a gap or area with no polygons.
-This is considered to by the least ideal scenario as there is limited information to help inform where is correct linkage is if one exists.
+This is considered to be the least ideal scenario as there is limited information to help inform where is correct linkage is if one exists.

 ..
 Note::
-   While some methods have been looked at to deal with regions without an available parcel fabric to date none has proven to be capable of providing sufficiently accurate results to be flagged for implimented.
+   While some methods have been looked at to deal with regions without an available parcel fabric to date none has proven to be capable of providing sufficiently accurate results to be flagged for implementation.

 Relationship Calculation Process
 --------------------------------